MirantisContainers/mke-docs/content/docs/reference/authentication/OIDC-providers/OIDC.md

 section of the MKE configuration file.
 To enable the service, set `enabled` to `true`.
 The remaining fields in the `authentication.oidc` section are used to configure the OIDC provider.
-For information on how to obtain the field values, refer to your provider of choice:
+For information on how to obtain the field values, refer to your chosen provider:

 - [Okta](OIDC-OKTA-configuration.md)